AntoineGanne/adventofcode/README.md

 1. Go to the [AOC site](https://adventofcode.com).
 2. Make sure you're logged in, every user has unique input data
 3. View the cookies and copy the value of the `session` cookie.
-4. Paste the cookie value into the `.session` file
+4. Paste the cookie value into the `.session` file.
+If the `.session` file doesn't exist, create it with the `.session.template` file

 If you run the command without arguments, it will add input of the current day.